WeiNyn/thoth-note/src/welcome.md

-# Welcome to RNote! 📝
+# Welcome to Thoth! 📝

-RNote is a powerful terminal-based note-taking application with Markdown support.
+Thoth is a powerful terminal-based note-taking application with Markdown support.
 This guide will help you get started and make the most of its features.

 ## 🎯 Core Features